- Research article

 The intervention area was Southmead, and the control area, Filwood, both suburbs of Bristol, UK.
 The two areas have similar population levels (11,000-12,000) with 5.2% and 3.8% Black Minority Ethnic (BME) residents respectively.
 Both have low life expectancy (75.3 years and 76 years respectively) compared to the UK average of 80 years .
 The areas have similar Index of Multiple Deprivation scores (69.60, 69.23), based on income, crime, employment, health and education statistics .
 They are the second and third most deprived wards in Bristol and despite priority investment, have below average percentages of residents who exercise at least once a week .

 Components of the Campaign

 The intervention was designed to comply with the National Social Marketing Centre’s Benchmark Criteria .
 Formative research was conducted, the results of which have already been published [15, 16].
 Briefly, this work suggested that there are some key issues relating to engagement in physical activity sessions that have a greater impact on low-income groups than the general population.
 Issues of particular importance are cost and childcare; communication/session awareness; the social support particularly required by women to attend organised exercise sessions; the importance of socialising, fun and enjoyment; and concerns regarding perceived competence.

-A summary of the input from the formative research into campaign planning is shown in Table
+A summary of the input from the formative research into campaign planning is shown in Table 1.

 Social marketing prescribes that a target market should be defined in terms that relate to behaviour.
 The target market selected comprised of individuals with an awareness of the benefits of exercise and positive attitudes towards it; anxiety-related barriers to joining exercise sessions; a fear of arriving alone (lack of relatedness); and a perceived lack of competence and autonomy.
 The formative research indicated that this target group was likely to be substantial in size and largely female.